What are call recordings used for?

 In Dialpad, for example, you may create a playlist of client call records that indicate areas for improvement:

-This will make it easy for you to come up with suggestions for how to enhance your phone customer service.
+This will make it easy for you to come up with suggestions for how to enhance your customer service and focus on quality management and improving legacy phone systems.

 3. Dispute resolution